RONRON2904/WoodenCubeSolver/README.md

 python cube_visu.py: shows step by step how to reproduce the solution (by closing the matplotlib figure at each step).

 outputs_img shows the step by step solution given by the python script

+#### NOTES:
+This code will work on 99%+ any real wooden cube we can find.
+BUT:
+* This code is actually limited by the number of combinations by unsigned long long int limit: 18,446,744,073,709,551,615
+* In case of a wooden cube with lot more pieces (~=lot more combinations) it could end up with errors.